Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

-This is equation (\ref{variance_modification_1}), see also equation (\ref{variance_modification_2}) in the introduction for a probabilistic interpretation.
+This gives formula (\ref{variance_modification_1}), see also equation (\ref{variance_modification_2}) in the introduction for a probabilistic interpretation.
 We shall see that, except at the critical scale $\delta=\alpha$, only one component of the variance is asymptotically relevant.
 We begin by computing an asymptotic formula for the Poisson variance.

-\begin{lemma} For any $(\alpha, \delta) \in (0,1)^2$ and for any function $f\in C_0(\R)$ we have
+\begin{lemma} For any $0 < \alpha , \delta <1$ and for any function $f\in C_0(\R)$ we have

 \end{lemma}

 \begin{remark} It is not difficult to adapt the proof so that lemma $\ref{thm:variance_sigma}$ holds for any function $f\in L^2(\R)$ which is uniformly continuous.
 In particular, by Morrey's inequality, this covers all test functions in the Sobolev space $H^1(\R)$. \end{remark}